bianshifeng/LightAct-UE4/README.md

 #### Close shared memory
 ![closeSharedMemory.png](Resources/closeSharedMemory.png)

 This node is for closing shared memory handle.
 It should be called once before quitting the game.
-The *Handle Name* property should be the same as in the *Open shared memory* node.
+The **Handle Name** property should be the same as in the **Open shared memory** node.
 In most cases you'll want to connect it to **Event EndPlay** node.

 ### Utility nodes
 #### String to Vector
 ![stringToVector.png](Resources/stringToVector.png)

-This node expects a string representing a 3-component vector (standard *Vector* variable in UE) and outputs a *Vector* variable.
-It is useful if you want to transfer *Vec3* variable from Lightact to *vector* variable in UE.
+This node expects a string representing a 3-component vector (a standard *Vector* variable in UE) and outputs a *Vector* variable.
+It is useful if you want to transfer a *Vec3* variable from Lightact to a *vector* variable in UE.
 #### String to Vector Array
 ![stringToVectorArray.png](Resources/stringToVectorArray.png)

 This node expects a string representing an array of 3-component vectors (standard *Vector* variable in UE) and outputs an *Array of Vectors* variable.
 It is useful if you want to transfer an *Array of Vec3* variable from Lightact to *Array of Vectors* variable in UE.

 For example, [Find circles](https://support.lightact-systems.com/find-circles-and-contours/) node in Lightact outputs an *Array of Vec3* where x represents x-coordinate of circle's center, y represents y-coordinate of circle's center and z represents the radius of the circle.
 #### Extrude Contours
 ![extrudeContours.png](Resources/extrudeContours.png)

 This node expects an *Array of Vectors* where each vector in the array represents _[x,y,i]_ of a contour, where _x_ is the x coordinate, _y_ is the y coordinate and _i_ is the index of a contour.
-Therefore the *_Contours_ Array of Vectors* input can represent several contours.
+Therefore the **Contours** *Array of Vectors* input can represent several contours.

 The node outputs an *Array of Vectors* representing **Vertices** of a mesh and an *Array of Integers* representing the **Triangles**.
 These can be connected into a **Create Mesh Section** node to create a mesh.
 Therefore, **Extrude Contours** node is usually used to 3D meshes in Unreal Engine based on the outputs of [Find contours](https://support.lightact-systems.com/find-circles-and-contours/) node in Lightact.